GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Description
 Special Notes

-**Cocomayal**  (*Unique*)
+**Archeburn** (*unique*)
-$14,000 , 5 lbs.
+$12,000 , 5 lbs.
-Flail
-A haft and chain of silver match the skull whoch serves as this flail's head.
-The skull is addorned with spikes of hadrium, causing it be be treated as a morningstar for the defense type.
-If the attack roll of this weapon is a 2, 7, or 13, or if it would qualify for damaging a foe's armor, or the attack is a critical hit- *a necrotic attack is also influcted against the foe*.
-Additionally, if wound for the entirety of the previous round, and no action has been made with it other than winidng, you may cleave with it.
-If you do, *every creature successfully hit by the cleave is also subject to a neceotic or crushing attack (your choice)*.
+Longsword
+A longsword with a reach of 1.5 yards.
+It can be wielded with two hands to be treated as a greatsword.
+Upon a critical hit, *you may treat it as also inflicting a critical hit of a fire attack*.
+When you press attack with this weapon, *you may also inflict a fire attack against the foe.
+If you do, you may choose to give that fire attack the advantage instead of the weapon attack*.

 **The Brazier** (*unique*)
  $7,500, 3 lbs.
  Flail
 A brazier as such is used in several religious ceremonies.
 These items are intended for the use of burning cleansing incense and allowing one to more quickly spread its effects across a large room.
 This particular brazier is intended to more quickly offend evil and ignoble beings.
  Treat as a club attack.
 If incense is inside and lit, its critical hit may be treated as a fire attack's.
 An attack from this may be treated as magical if the user desires.
 If the incense was blessed and it strikes an ephemera, fiend, or undead, *that creature is also subject to a radiant and force attack*.
 If used by an ephemera, fiend, or undead against a foe that is not either- *it also inflicts a toxic and necrotic attack*.

+**Cocomayal**  (*Unique*)
+$14,000 , 5 lbs.
+Flail
+A haft and chain of silver match the skull whoch serves as this flail's head.
+The skull is addorned with spikes of hadrium, causing it be be treated as a morningstar for the defense type.
+If the attack roll of this weapon is a 2, 7, or 13, or if it would qualify for damaging a foe's armor, or the attack is a critical hit- *a necrotic attack is also influcted against the foe*.
+Additionally, if wound for the entirety of the previous round, and no action has been made with it other than winidng, you may cleave with it.
+If you do, *every creature successfully hit by the cleave is also subject to a neceotic or crushing attack (your choice)*.

  **Heart Stealer** (*unique*)
  $3,400 , 3 lbs.